 Add the sweet potato purée and mix it thoroughly to avoid any lumps.
 Let it cool down a little and either use it to make pastries or pour it into small bowls/serving cups.

-The blog will go on a much needed and deserved vacation until the beginning of January, but there will be updates on Facebook and Instagram.
+The blog will go on a much needed and deserved vacation until the beginning of January.
 I wish everyone a merry Christmas and a wonderful new year or, as we say in Portuguese: Feliz Natal e bom ano novo! 🙂